Freaky Flyers: Gaming modes

-Mini-games are also included in the game.
-These involve various challenges, such as shooting “amigos” in the desert or rescuing non-playable characters.
+Minigames are also included in the game.
+These involve various challenges, such as shooting "amigos" in the desert or rescuing non-playable characters.

 Development

 Freaky Flyers had a protracted development cycle.
-It was initially to be published by SCi Games, who demonstrated it at the 1997 European Computer Trade Show.
-It was originally released only for the Xbox and PlayStation 2, before a two-disc GameCube port was issued shortly afterwards.
+It was initially to be published by SCi Games, who demonstrated it at the 1997 European Computer Trade Show (ECTS).
+It was released for the Xbox and PlayStation 2, before a two-disc GameCube port was issued shortly afterwards.

 Reception

-The game received “mixed or average reviews” on all platforms according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Areas that were praised include the large cast of characters and over 90 minutes of pre-rendered cutscenes included in the game.
 However, the game was criticized for its slow racing speeds and repetitive character lines and music.

-Jeff Gerstmann of GameSpot noted that “The game does have its moments, but the racing simply isn’t very exciting.”
+Jeff Gerstmann of GameSpot noted that "The game does have its moments, but the racing simply isn't very exciting."